tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst

 Licorice root / Radix Glycyrrhizae

-Strawberry herb and leaf / Herba et Folium Fragariae vescae
+Strawberry leaf / Folium Fragariae

 Field horsetail / Equisetum arvense